zanecsmith/EPP622/README.md

 	samtools index ${BASE}_sorted.RG.bam
 done
 ```
-#### 10. Double check that BAM files with read groups (.RG.bam files) actually had read groups added by checking the size.
+#### 10. Double check that BAM files with read groups (.RG.bam files) actually had read groups added by checking the size of both .bam and their corresponding .RG.bam files.
 Add the flag `-lh` to view files in a list with human-readable sizes.
 ```
 ls -lh *bam
 ```